 If you charge your gift to a credit card before the end of the year it will count for 2015.

 This is true even if you don’t pay the credit card bill until 2016.
 Also, a check will count for 2015 as long as you mail it in 2015.

 - Special rules.
 Special rules apply if you give a car, boat or airplane to charity.

-For more information about the tax deductibility of a charitable contribution and other questions about charitable giving, please Tax Samaritan.
+For more information about the tax deductibility of a charitable contribution and other questions about charitable giving, please connect with Tax Samaritan.

 Our goal at Tax Samaritan is to provide the best counsel, advocacy and personal service for our clients.
 We are not only tax preparation and representation experts, but strive to become valued business partners.
 Tax Samaritan is committed to understanding our client’s unique needs; every tax situation is different and requires a personal approach in providing realistic and effective solutions.

 If you would like a quote, please click on the button below for a free, no obligation Tax Preparation quote and/or free 30-minute consultation to discuss your situation regarding your charitable contribution further: